Scientology controversies: Fair Game

-"Dead agenting"
+Dead agenting

+Dead agenting means to provide negative information or propaganda about an enemy or critic.
+A dead agent pack or package is a compilation of documents designed to defame or ruin the reputation of an opponent.
+It is used to discredit someone who has spoken out against Scientology, or is held as "insurance" to deter someone from speaking out.

 In the 1970s, Hubbard continued to codify the policy of "attacking the attacker" and assigned a term to be used frequently within Scientology: "dead agenting".
 Used as a verb, "dead agenting" is described by Hubbard as a technique for countering negative accusations against Scientology by diverting the critical statements and making counter-accusations against the accuser; in other words, to "attack the attacker".
 Hubbard defined the PR (public relations) policy on "dead agenting" in a 1974 bulletin:

 The phrase comes from a misunderstanding of the chapter on espionage in The Art of War.

-The Scientology-sponsored website religiousfreedomwatch.org features depictions of so-called "anti-religious extremists", most of them critics of Scientology.
-Featuring photos of the critics and claimed evidence of their personal wrongdoing (sometimes very vague; for example: "Documentation received by Religious Freedom Watch shows that [Kristi] Wachter paid an individual to carry out a specific project for her, and also instructed this individual to lie about what he was doing in case he was caught").
-The "Religious Freedom Watch" site is often cited by alt.religion.scientology users as a contemporary example of "dead agenting".
+The now-defunct Scientology-sponsored website Religious Freedom Watch was often cited by alt.religion.scientology users as a contemporary example of "dead agenting".
+It contained false discreditable information about critics of the Church.
+According to the New York Press, the website was "almost universally regarded as a Scientology front group designed to attack the Church's critics."
+After one person pressured NYP to check the website for information on a particular person, NYP was unable to verify the information with any credible source.

 Dead agenting has also been carried out by flier campaigns against some critics—using so-called "DA fliers".
 Bonnie Woods, an ex-member who began counseling people involved with Scientology and their families, became a target along with her husband in 1993 when the Church of Scientology started a leaflet operation denouncing her as a "hate campaigner" with demonstrators outside their home and around East Grinstead.
 After a long battle of libel suits, in 1999, the church agreed to issue an apology and to pay £55,000 damages and £100,000 in legal costs to the Woods.